Board and Card Game Design Submissions

 If we're interested in publishing your game after we review your prototype, we'll offer you a contract to license the design for publication.
 Our design licenses almost always involve paying an advance against ongoing royalties, plus complimentary copies.

-We generally develop designs further after licensing them, usually with the designer’s input and participation.
+We generally develop designs further after licensing them, usually with the designer’s input and active participation.

 We love games, and we want to publish exceptional ones.
 We love to find new designs that delight and surprise us.
 We hope the next one we get is yours!